 Initial of Rs.
 100. The minimum deposit after the initial subscription is Rs.
 500.

-Loans and Withdrawals on a Punjab National Account (PNB) PPF Account -
+- Loans and Withdrawals on a PNB PPF Account

 Withdrawals from the PNB PPF account are allowed from the end of the fifth year.
 The amount is limited by the following constraints in order of reducing value -

-If the account is furthered after its maturity year, a partial withdrawal of up to 60 percent of the balance of credit at the initiation of the extended period is allowed.
+If the account is furthered after its maturity year, a partial withdrawal of up to 60% of the balance of credit at the initiation of the extended period is allowed.

 Premature closure of the PNB PPF account can be considered by the Ministry of Finance only after the completion of five years from the end of the account opening year.